deadbaed/nix-supervisord/readme.md

 After discovering [supervisord](https://supervisord.org) and writing my first config, I got a prototype working in a couple of days to use nix to generate configuration files.
 I wanted to extract the config generation logic out of my project and get more nix experience, so I decided to learn how to write a nix library!

-## Secret management

-to prevent secrets from ending up in your nix store, you can use something like [secretspec](https://secretspec.dev) (I have not tried it yet, but seems promising!)

 ## Development

 Use [direnv](https://direnv.net) to be inside the nix shell automatically: